rjlee/grove_orp_exporter/README.md

 ## Integration into Home Assistant

-The ORP reading can be easily integrated into some assistant using a REST sensor:
+The ORP reading can be easily integrated into home assistant using a REST sensor:

 ```
 sensor: